 What are Causes Of Brown Water?

-If you are asking yourself “why is my water rusty looking?" there are a few possible causes.
-If a water main breaks or there is nearby construction, sediment could find its way into your piping.
+If you are asking “why is my water rusty?" there are a few possible causes.
+If a water main breaks or there is nearby construction, sediment or certain types of minerals could find its way into your piping.
 Eroded substances infiltrating the water supply could be a cause for that brownish tint.

 If it is in fact rust, it could be due to a damaged or recently replaced pipe.
 During a pipe repair or replacement, the water supply may be turned off and back on again.
 That powerful change in pressure could knock the rust right off the pipes.
 Other external factors like a fire hydrant activation could also cause a massive shift in water pressure, dislodging existing rust on your pipes.